toyokazu/fluent-plugin-mqtt-io/README.md

 ```

-You can also use mqtt_buf type which is implemented as BufferedOutput.
+You can also use mqtt_buf type which is implemented as Fluent::MqttBufferedOutput.

 ```